lorin/messiness/README.md

 ## The messy nature of problems

-[The Future of Operational Research is Past](https://ackoffcenter.blogs.com/files/the-future-of-operational-research-is-past.pdf) by Russell Ackoff (paper,1979).
+[The Future of Operational Research is Past](https://ackoffcenter.blogs.com/files/the-future-of-operational-research-is-past.pdf) by Russell Ackoff (paper, 1979).

 > Managers are not confronted with problems that are independent of each other, but with dynamic situations that consist of complex systems of changing problems that interact with each other.
 I call such situations messes.